code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/speed.md

 [description]

-Sets the speed for the entire app's execution (which includes the turtle's speed).

 [short_description]

-The speed can also be set by the slider bar below the blue reset button.
+Sets the speed for the app's execution, which includes the turtle's speed.

 [/short_description]

-**Note**: Be sure to [show()](/applab/docs/show)  the turtle to see its movement.
-**Note**: A speed of 100 will be too fast for the human eye to see the movement on screen.
+Slowing down the speed of the turtle while drawing allows us to see the execuion of each command more easily.

 [/description]